Ashish7860/Navigator/README.md

 # Steps are as follows :
 ## Steps for Hand Gesture
-Step 1:Installing the anaconda
+Step 1: Installing the anaconda
-Step 2:Installing the python latest version
+Step 2: Installing the python latest version
-Step 3:Launch the vs code using the anaconda
+Step 3: Launch the vs code using the anaconda
-Step 4:Open the folder where handgesture and voicegesture folder are stored.
+Step 4: Open the folder where handgesture and voicegesture folder are stored.
-Step 5:Steps for handgesture
+Step 5: Steps for handgesture
-       step 5(i): install the following libraries in terminal window pip install opencv-python
+Step 5(i): install the following libraries in terminal window
+                 pip install opencv-python
                  pip install mediapipe
                  pip install pyautogui